Increased Delta Amex Welcome Offers

 - The card has an annual fee of $650.

 This is nothing more than a perks card for frequent Delta flyers and will not be useful to most.
-It is worth even less if you already have lounge access thanks to the Amex Platinum or Amex Business Platinum cards though.
+It is worth even less if you already have lounge access thanks to the Amex Platinum or Amex Business Platinum cards.

-After a drop to the very bottom last time around, the Platinum personal card is back in its 4th place spot.
-While the card has some decent 2x earning opportunity, you can do better in those categories with other cards in your wallet.
-While it is the least valuable card in the first year it could be a decent long term option for frequent Delta flyers because of the companion pass it offers each year.
-If you don't struggle to use it then it will likely offset your cost.
+While the Platinum personal card has some decent 2x earning opportunities, you can do better in those categories with other cards in your wallet.
+While it is the least valuable card in the first year, it could be a decent longterm option for frequent Delta flyers because of the companion certificate it offers each year.
+If you don't struggle to use it, it will likely offset your costs.

 - The card has a $350 annual fee which is NOT waived.